-Under this policy, all grades earned prior to the return (Fall 2019 or later) will be removed from the Student Program GPA.
+Under this policy, all grades earned prior to the return (fall 2019 or later) will be removed from your program GPA.

-Courses in which a grade of C or better was earned will continue to count towards degree requirements.
-See an advisor or school representative for an interpretation of how General Education courses are considered based on your individual record.
+Courses in which you earned a grade of C or better will continue to count towards degree requirements.
+See an advisor or school representative for an interpretation of how general education courses are considered based on your individual record.

 - Once awarded, you may not revoke Fresh Start.

-- Any student previously awarded academic forgiveness at any Indiana University campus is not eligible for the Bloomington policy.
+- If you were previously awarded academic forgiveness at any Indiana University campus you are not eligible for the Bloomington policy.

-For these reasons, and to ensure that students have a complete understanding of the effects of the policy on their academic records, you must discuss your unique situation with an academic advisor or school representative before submitting a Fresh Start application.
+For these reasons, and to ensure that you completely understand the effects of the Fresh Start policy on your academic record, you must discuss your unique situation with an academic advisor or school representative before submitting a Fresh Start application.

-Once a full consideration has been completed, you may make application for the Fresh Start policy.
+Once a full consideration has been completed, you may apply for the Fresh Start policy.
 Please note that a personal statement (500 words or less) outlining your plan for success is required on the application.
 Specific details are available on the request form.